olaeben/flutter-with-webdriverio/README.md

 6. Open a pull request

 This README provides a comprehensive overview and guide to setting up, running, and testing the FashionApp with WebdriverIO.
-Feel free to modify it as per your project requirements.